ggalisky/portfolio_mm/_engineering/depthv2.md

 [Freediving](https://en.wikipedia.org/wiki/Freediving) - the sport or activity of diving underwater without the use of breathing apparatus, especially in deep water.

 ## What is Depthv2?
-Depth V2 is the second, third, fourth, and fifth iterations of the Depth V1 freediving computer.
-Depth V2 differs in almost every area include hardware, firmware, test tools, and a mobile app.
-On this page I'll go over my work on Depth V2.
-Depth V2 is available for purchase here: [Depth V2](https://www.https://www.depthdiving.com)
+Depth V2 is an audio freediving computer and music player designed for the underwater adventurer.
+Users can set configurable dive notifications, listen to their favorite music, and record their dives.
+It is the second iteration of the [Depth V1 dive computer](/engineering/depthv1)
+, and it is available for purchase here: [Depth V2](https://www.https://www.depthdiving.com)

 Depth was developed by myself and my Cofounder Fran (INSERT LINK TO FRAN).
-I designed and built the casing, electronics, firmware, python test tools, pressure testing tools, and assembly jigs.
+I designed and built the casing, electronics, firmware, python test tools, pressure testing chamber, and assembly jigs.
 Fran developed the mobile app.

 Why do you need a freediving computer?
 - Keep track of surface interval to prevent shallow water blackouts